ansible/molecule/docs/configuration.md

 ### Ansible Galaxy

-::: molecule.dependency.ansible_galaxy.AnsibleGalaxy
+::: molecule.dependency.AnsibleDependency

 ### Shell

-::: molecule.dependency.shell.Shell
+::: molecule.dependency.ShellDependency

 ## Driver

-Molecule uses [Ansible](#ansible-1) to manage instances to operate on.
+Molecule uses Ansible to manage instances to operate on.
-Molecule supports any provider [Ansible](#ansible-1) supports.
+Molecule supports any provider Ansible supports.
 This work is offloaded to the `provisioner`.

 The driver's name is specified in `molecule.yml`, and can